 - Retail stores.
 It is common to see fruits or vegetables unknowingly dragged around a grocery store, a laundry detergent spill in a department store, or a refrigerator leaking water into an aisle.
 Stores have a responsibility to keep their properties safe for their customers.

 - Parking lots.
 Parking lots of all kinds can often contain dangerous slip and fall hazards.
 Uneven surfaces, sand and gravel, and potholes can all cause a slip and fall type of accident.
-Property owners have to maintain their parking lots as well as the other areas of their properties.
+Property owners are obligated to maintain both their parking lots and surrounding areas.

 - Malls.
 Similar to the way that a landlord of an apartment building must maintain their property, the management of the mall must maintain the common areas of the mall.
 This means they must react to and fix dangerous conditions in the mall, such as spills in the food court, loose tiles, or other potential causes of slip and fall accidents.

 - Work.
 If you slip and fall at work, you may be able to receive workers’ compensation.
-Employers are required to make sure that their employee only sections are safe too, not just the areas that customers have access to.
+Employers are required to make sure that their ‘employee only’ areas are safe in addition to the areas that customers have access to.
 Depending on the specific circumstances of the slip and fall, you may also be able to file a claim against a third party for your injury.

 - Government property.
 Government properties usually have more protection from slip and fall lawsuits than a store or private residence, but that does not mean they do not have to maintain their properties.
 However, slip and falls on government properties are often more difficult to prove than slip and falls at other places.